BannerImage

 Thea Allen

-Thea Allen is a commercial pilot and aircraft owner who flies throughout the Midwest in her experimental Super Cub - an aircraft she grew to love after logging hundreds of hours flying them for banner towing.
-She has a strong appreciation for aircraft maintenance and hands-on modifications, and uses her platform to share what it’s really like to own, fly, and maintain an airplane.
-She aims to inspire others, especially women and new pilots drawn to the technical side of flying to step confidently into aviation with curiosity, capability, and a willingness to get their hands dirty.
+Thea Allen is a commercial pilot and aircraft owner who flies throughout the Midwest in her experimental Super Cub — an aircraft she grew to love after logging hundreds of hours flying them for banner towing.
+She has a strong appreciation for aircraft maintenance and hands-on modifications, and she uses her platform to share what it’s really like to own, fly, and maintain an airplane.
+She aims to inspire others, especially women and new pilots drawn to the technical side of flying, to step confidently into aviation with curiosity, capability, and a willingness to get their hands dirty.

 Katherine Moloney